Optimal Learning via Moderate Deviations Theory: Model classes

 which completes the proof. \end{proof} Theorem~\ref{thm:MDP:CIR} ensures that Assumption~\ref{assum:basic} is satisfied and accordingly Theorem~\ref{thm:minimal:interval} can be applied (with $\delta=0$) quantifying an optimal interval estimator for $J(\theta)$.
 The corresponding interval~\eqref{eq:optJ} is expressed as

 where $r_T = r/a_T^2$.
 The optimization problems~\eqref{eq:CIR:opt:problems} describe the maximization (resp.~minimization) of a quadratic function subject to a quadratic constraint.
-While these problems in general are hard to solve, due to the explicit structure, the problems~\eqref{eq:CIR:opt:problems} admit a reformulation as a semidefinite program \cite[Section~4.6]{boyd2004convex}.
+While these problems in general are hard to solve, due to the explicit structure and the low dimension, the problems~\eqref{eq:CIR:opt:problems} admits a closed form solution.
 Note that if $\widehat \theta_T <0$, the optimization problems~\eqref{eq:CIR:opt:problems}, might be infeasible.
-This, however, becomes more and more unlikely as $T$ grows, since $\widehat\theta_T \to \theta>0$. \begin{proposition}[SDP reformulation of \eqref{eq:CIR:opt:problems}] If $\theta'>0$, then for any $T\in\mathbb{N}$ and $r>0$ the optimization problems~\eqref{eq:CIR:opt:problems} can be expressed as the SDPs
+This, however, becomes more and more unlikely as $T$ grows, since $\widehat\theta_T \to \theta>0$.